 Getting off to the correct and healthy start with a newborn is critical.
 If you don't have medical insurance to cover the expenses of your pregnancy and are not receiving free Medicare Part A and Part B or Medi-Cal, then the Access for Infants and Mothers (AIM) public assistance program may provide just the help you and your baby need.
 AIM can even assist those who have private health insurance plan with a copayment greater than $500 or maternity-only deductible.

 Healthy Kids is another option for those children who are not qualified for full Medi-Cal or Healthy Families (see below).
 It is a low-cost health insurance care program available in many California counties for children who have no other options.

 Healthy Families provides free or low cost vision coverage, health care, and dental needs to children who do not have insurance and who also do not qualify for free Medi-Cal.
 It is basically low cost public health insurance for children and teens.

-Call the California Department of Social Services at 916-651-8848 for general information on these public and government assistance programs and services.
+Select a county below to learn more about CalFresh, cash assistance, and other benefits.
+Or call the California Department of Social Services at 916-651-8848 for general information on these public and government assistance programs and services.

 San Joaquin County